#philosophy

 A speculative warning about the potential future where capitalism drives the creation of cyborgs who may become superior to humans in business, exploring both optimistic and pessimistic scenarios for human-machine integration.

-Cycling through your life part IV - The cycle of the future: towards grown consciousness
+Cycling through your life part III: The μCycle

 Purpose: Find your ikigai